Vorkharium/vorkharium.github.io/_posts/2024-12-11-Brevi-Moduli-Solution.md

 image:  '/images/htb.png'
 tags:   [Solution, HTB, Challenges, Python, Script, Cryptography, RSA]
 ---
-This is the Python script I created to solve the cryptography Brevi Moduli challenge without using SageMath (I used Msieve through PowerShell instead to get the values of p and q from the given n):
+This is a Python script I created to solve the cryptography Brevi Moduli challenge without using SageMath (I used Msieve through PowerShell instead to get the values of p and q from the given n).

+You can find the instructions and other information as a comment inside the code.
+I also made the code extra verbose for debugging and troubleshooting purposes:

 ```python
 """